There’s no way around it – going without the internet sucks.

 Finally, if you utilize an Apple TV with your smartphone, you may be able to continue using your iPhone or iPad’s Airplay function if Wi-Fi is disconnected.

-Alternatively, you can hook up your iOS device to your television using a lighting-to-HDMI connector, though this won’t have the wireless functionality that most people are used to when using Airplay.
+Alternatively, you can hook up your iOS device to your television using a lightning-to-HDMI connector, though this won’t have the wireless functionality that most people are used to when using Airplay.
 Instead, the phone will disconnect as soon as you unplug it from the cord.

 Therefore, it is most convenient to utilize Airplay with an Apple TV, at least when your device is offline.